 Easy Cucumber Salad

-Add the sliced cucumber to a colander and toss with the salt.
+- Wash and drain the cucumbers.
 Set the colander in your sink or on top of a plate, as the salt will pull liquid from the cucumbers.
 Let this sit for 20 minutes, then rinse the cucumber with cold water.

-Add the drained cucumber to a salad bowl along with the red onion, scallion and fresh dill.
-Stir together the vinegar and honey in a separate, small bowl, then pour on top of the salad.
+- Make the dressing.
+Stir the vinegar and honey together in a separate small bowl, then pour on top of the salad.